Paperspace/Docs/explore-train-deploy/workflows/getting-started-with-workflows.md

 # Creating and Running Workflows

 The following sections cover creating and running workflows, and authoring new workflow yaml specs.
-If you have never run a workflow before check out the Workflows [quick-start](https://docs.paperspace.com/gradient/get-started/quick-start#advanced-mlops) then return here for more details.
+If you have never run a workflow before check out the Workflows protion of the [quick-start guide](https://docs.paperspace.com/gradient/get-started/quick-start#create-a-project) then return here for more details.

 ## Creating Gradient Workflows